+It soon became clear.... that yet another change in politicians had not really changed the government.

 But this first step will not be taken without the application of political sanctions.
 What is needed is a grass-roots movement, not more divisive political parties, which will unite sufficient electors to make it clear that no political candidates, irrespective of labels, will receive their votes without firm written commitments to the type of limited objectives outlined.

-If the National Farmers' Federation and other organizations content themselves with using their relatively large funds to defeating Labor candidates in marginal electorates, without obtaining firm commitments for genuine alternatives to the Fabian programme, they will merely help to change the parties at Canberra without changing the Fabian policies destroying Australia.

-Those genuinely concerned about saving Free Australia and the institution of private property, must be using some of their resources to exposing the Fabian programme.
-Failure to do this can only mean that either there is a frightening ignorance of the nature of the enemies of freedom, or perhaps even worse, that there is a moral cowardice in the face of the Fabian enemy.

-Proposals to deregulate wage fixing, and similar suggestions, however commendable, avoid the main issues.
+If the National Farmers' Federation and other organisations content themselves with using their relatively large funds to defeating Labor candidates in marginal electorates, without obtaining firm commitments for genuine alternatives to the Fabian programme, they will merely help to change the parties at Canberra without changing the Fabian policies destroying Australia.
+Those genuinely concerned about saving Free Australia and the institution of private property must be using some of their resources to exposing the Fabian programme.
+Failure to do this can only mean that either there is a frightening ignorance of the nature of the enemies of freedom, or, perhaps even worse, that there is a moral cowardice in the face of the Fabian enemy.
+Proposals to de-regulate wage fixing, and similar suggestions, however commendable, avoid the main issues.

 What is urgently needed is some type of co-ordination of the many concerned groups around Australia, so that a realistic programme along the lines suggested can be forged.
 Such a movement might encourage the establishment of Electors' Associations in every electorate, whose task would be to instruct all those seeking to be employed by the electors as their paid representatives, to appear at public meetings to answer questions.
-Such Associations would then ensure that the answers and attitudes of candidates were widely publicized with a recommendation of how electors should cast their votes.
+Such Associations would then ensure that the answers and attitudes of candidates were widely publicised with a recommendation of how electors should cast their votes.
 It should be stressed that the first responsibility of a Member of Parliament is to his electors.